Academic Information, Resources and PoliciesBack To Top

 - Credit for Training.
 Military and professional training is evaluated and recommended for college credit by the American Council on Education (ACE).
 The relevant academic department will recommend specific academic credit for posting to the student’s record.

 - Portfolio Development.
 Upon approval of the chair or dean (designee) of the college in which the course is offered, a student may develop a portfolio for a course or courses offered by Old Dominion University to gain college-level credit.
-Portfolios are submitted to the director of experiential learning.
+Portfolios are submitted to the experiential learning representative in Advising and Transfer Programs.

 The following regulations for experiential learning credit will apply: